SPCFXDA/conflux-devkit/README.md

 3. Follow the instructions in the README.md file to set up your project.
 4. Initialize your new Git repository from this template.

-## What is available in this dev environment
+## What is Available in This Dev Environment

-Using the following [Dockerfile](.devcontainer/conflux/Dockerfile) and [develop.toml.template](.devcontainer/conflux/templates/develop.toml.template), the Docker instance will create an [independent chain](https://doc.confluxnetwork.org/docs/general/run-a-node/advanced-topics/running-independent-chain).
+Using the [Dockerfile](.devcontainer/conflux/Dockerfile) and [develop.toml.template](.devcontainer/conflux/templates/develop.toml.template), the Docker instance will create an [independent chain](https://doc.confluxnetwork.org/docs/general/run-a-node/advanced-topics/running-independent-chain).

-The `independent chain` will be reachable with the following RPC that can be added to [Fluent](https://fluentwallet.com/) (Core and eSpace) or [Metamask](https://metamask.io/) (eSpace) wallet:
+The independent chain will be reachable with the following RPC endpoints, which can be added to [Fluent](https://fluentwallet.com/) (Core and eSpace) or [Metamask](https://metamask.io/) (eSpace) wallet:

-- Core:  http://localhost:12537 (or Codespace host instead of localhost)
+- Core: `http://localhost:12537` (or Codespace host instead of localhost)
-- Espace: http://localhost:8545 (or Codespace host instead of localhost)
+- ESpace: `http://localhost:8545` (or Codespace host instead of localhost)

 You can test the endpoint with the following command from your local system: